Alex Morgan: Personal life

-Morgan married soccer player Servando Carrasco on New Year's Eve 2014.
+Alex Morgan married soccer player Servando Carrasco on New Year's Eve 2014.
 The pair met at UC Berkeley where they both played soccer.
 In October 2019, the couple announced they were expecting a baby girl in April 2020.
-Their daughter, Charlie Elena Carrasco, was born on May 7 of that year.
+Their daughter, Charlie, was born on May 7 of that year.
+During her retirement announcement video on September 5, 2024, Morgan announced that she was pregnant with her second child.
+In her social account Instagram, on March 30, they welcomed a second child, a boy named Enzo.

-Although the name is rarely used any more, Morgan was given the nickname "Baby Horse" by her teammates on the U.S. women's national team for her speed, running style, and youth.
+Although the name has been used more rarely over time, Morgan was given the nickname "Baby Horse" by her teammates on the U.S. women's national team for her speed, running style, and youth.
 Morgan received the key to the city of Diamond Bar, her hometown, on January 24, 2016.

-On Sunday, October 1, 2017, Morgan was one of a group of fellow athletes visiting Epcot in Bay Lake, Florida, who were described in a police incident file as being "impaired and verbally aggressive....toward staff and around guests".
-The group, including Morgan, were removed from the park for "trespass" and no charges were filed.
+On October 1, 2017, Morgan was one of a group of athletes visiting Epcot in Bay Lake, Florida, who were described in a police incident report as being "impaired and verbally aggressive....toward staff and around guests".
+The three members of the group, including Morgan, were given trespass warnings banning them from Disney property, though no charges were filed.
 According to a deputy, Morgan was "yelling, screaming and....appeared to be highly impaired".
 The athlete later posted an apology in a Tweet that read, in part, "I will learn from this and make sure it does not happen again."

 In September 2017, Morgan and U.S. teammate Megan Rapinoe were the first two female players in the United States to sign up for the Common Goal campaign, created by Juan Mata of Manchester United, wherein players donate 1% of their wages to support soccer-related charities.

-Morgan is an avid martial artist incorporating it into her rigorous workout routine and holding a black belt in Kyokoshin karate.
-She credits this with improving her balance, strength, flexibility and discipline.

-Morgan is vegan.
+Morgan is a vegan.
 She and NBA player Kyrie Irving were crowned by PETA as Most Beautiful Vegan Celebrities of 2019.